 - The legal responsibilities of preventing the bacteria

 - How to implement control measures to stop it from returning

 - An explanation of Legionella, its risks, symptoms, and treatment.

-- The legal responsibilities of Legionella Awareness.
+- The legal responsibilities of dealing with Legionella.

 - Where can I find Legionella?

 What is Required to Pass the Legionella Awareness Course?